 What to look out for when choosing a PSU?

 If you’re building your own gaming PC or upgrading your system to manage next generation hardware like Raptor Lake or the beastly RTX 4090, choosing an appropriate power supply should be one of your priorities.

 It is best to avoid generic PSUs, that is to say - unbranded PSUs.
 In addition to being prone to substandard manufacture and quality, their manufacturers often do not offer any warranty or support than the bare minimum.
 If anything goes wrong, you’d have to get another PSU, increasing cost and maintenance.
 And that’s assuming that when your PSU went down, it didn’t take the rest of your PC components down with it.
 A PSU failure can be catastrophic for other hardware at best, and a potential fire hazard at worst.

 Instead, look for reputable manufacturers, and those that offer warranty and support for their PSU units.
 Depending on the specification of your gaming PC, the optimal power supply will vary.
-Most desktop and gaming computers all use the standard ATX specifications, though SFX PSUs are available if you have an ITX case.
+Most desktop and gaming computers use the standard ATX specifications, though SFX PSUs are available if you have an ITX case.
 SFX power supplies are slimmer in comparison, and perfect for small form factor builds.

 In May 2020, Intel created its ATX12VO guide for Desktop Power Supplies, which outlines a new design for 12V rail only desktops.
 It’s worth checking out the revised standards for better understanding of what may be coming in the future, although you don't need to worry about it just yet.

-Here are some things to pay attention to when selecting or looking at the PSU.
+Here are some things to pay attention to when choosing a new PSU.

 Although the vast majority of workstations, personal and gaming PCs use the standard ATX power supplies, server and enterprise units might have a different connector.
-Although most likely you will just need a standard ATX PSU, you should still double check your system and the connectors against your chosen PSU unit.
+Although most likely you will just need a standard ATX PSU, you should still double check your component requirements against your chosen PSU unit.
 Modular PSUs allow you to use only the cables you need, with sockets on the back of the unit.

 Efficiency is extremely important in your chosen power supply unit.
 PSUs that are efficient have much better components, generate less heat, waste less power and by extension produce less noise.